onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`input` | memref of any type values or tensor of any type values `split` | memref of any type values or tensor of any type values or none type
+`input` | memref of any type values or tensor of any type values `split` | tensor of 32-bit signless integer or 64-bit signless integer values or memref of 32-bit signless integer or 64-bit signless integer values or none type

 #### Results: